What is necrotizing colitis?

 - Limiting alcohol

-Have colonoscopies for cancer screening as often as your healthcare provider suggests.
+Have colonoscopies as often as your healthcare provider suggests.
+This may reduce your chance of getting colon cancer.

 When should I call my healthcare provider?